 The Porongurup Range rises from the landscape like an island surrounded by a sea of giant Karri trees.
 The 12km long range is 670 metres high, formed of solid granite and is 1.1 million years old, making it one of the oldest in the world.

 A 1.5km walk trail leads you through spectacular forests on your way to the Granite Skywalk.
 Here, you can embrace your inner adventurous spirit with a hike to the top of Castle Rock via The Granite Skywalk in Porongurup National Park.
-This rewarding hike, involving a final scramble to get to the top, will grant you sweeping views of the stunning landscape including undulating farmland to Albany on The Amazing South Coast, huge peaks to the east and mountainous Stirling Ranges to the north.
+This rewarding hike, involving a final scramble to get to the top, will grant you sweeping views of the stunning landscape including undulating farmland to Albany, huge peaks to the east and mountainous Stirling Ranges to the north.

 Food and Wine Trails